vineetag7838/app_arshdeepsingh/README.md

 # nagp-devops-home-assignment

--> Created a simple RestController given the detail of an employee with few Junit test cases available.
+-> Created a simple RestController giving the detail of an employee with few Junit test cases available.

 -> Using the Jenkins pipeline to handle the CI/CD and for that: